tonappa/franka_teleop/README.md

 * `franka_ros`: Core packages for Franka Emika robot integration with ROS.
 * `panda_moveit_config`: Standard MoveIt configuration for the Panda robot.
-* `franka_art`: Custom package for vision-based teleoperation.
-It includes nodes for:
+* `franka_art`: Custom package for vision-based teleoperation and simulation.
-    * **Hand Pose Estimation**: Detects the operator's hand from the webcam feed.
-    * **Gesture Recognition**: Interprets hand gestures to control the robot's end-effector (e.g., grasp/release).

 ---